journey-js/journey/README.md

 path (string): the route to navigate to eg. '/clients' or '/clients/1?limit=20'

 options : {

+    // Informs journey this is a redirect to another view.
+When redirecting Journey will
+    // not fire **routeAbuseStart** or **routeAbuseEnd**.
+    redirect (boolean): false

-	- invisible (boolean): if true, the URL will not be updated when navigating to the specified route.
+    // If true, the URL will not be updated when navigating to the specified route. invisible (boolean): false

-   	- forceReload (boolean): by default Journey will only perform a route if the URL change eg navigating to the current route, wont reload the view. forceReload can override this behavior and force a route to be loaded again, even if the URL does not change.
+// By default Journey will only navigate to a route if the URL change eg. navigating
+// to the current route, wont reload the view. forceReload can override this behavior and
+// force a route to be loaded again, even if the URL does not change. forceReload (boolean): false
 }
 ```